 Jyoti, 21, has just started working at a bank.
 He earns about INR 25,000 each month and hopes to save INR 5000 every month to begin his investment journey.
 He lives in a shared accommodation, where he also gets his daily meals.
 So, he only needs to spend on rent and travel.
 Jyoti is looking to plan for his retirement.

 Savart has helped both these individuals with their financial goals.
 Let’s look at how we achieve that.

-The backbone of Savart is our Vantage algorithm.
+The backbone of Savart is our Savart algorithm.
 This powerful system analyses every aspect of an asset, whether it is a stock, mutual fund, or bond.
-Vantage also analyses an individual’s financial status and risk appetite.
+Savart also analyses an individual’s financial status and risk appetite.
 All this research is combined to bring the investor the right portfolio.

-In fact, Vantage automates not just advice but also research, making it unique among peers.
+In fact, Savart automates not just advice but also research, making it unique among peers.
 A traditional robo-advisor automates the ‘advisory process’ using a set of rules fed by inputs directly or indirectly from a human analyst.
-However, Vantage controls the entire process from start to finish, thus eliminating human bias.
+However, Savart controls the entire process from start to finish, thus eliminating human bias.

-With these three arms, let’s look at how Vantage has created a portfolio for Kirthi and Jyoti.
+With these three arms, let’s look at how Savart has created a portfolio for Kirthi and Jyoti.